DanielWinning/DanielWinning/README.md

-# Hi, I'm Daniel 👋
+# Hi, I'm Dan 👋

+Software engineer based in the UK.